 static linkagg <id> size <size> admin state enable

 static agg <slot/port> agg num <id>

-When stacking is operational, one switch is primary, one other secondary and the others in idle state.
-If the primary disappears, the secondary becomes primary and the first ilde becomes secondary.
+When stacking is operational, one switch is primary, one other secondary, the others idle.
+If the primary disappears, the secondary becomes primary and the first idle becomes secondary.